ersilia-os/ersilia/README.md

 2. Automated third-party model contributions (expected: March 2022)
 3. Possibility to run lite models online (expected: May 2022)

+# License and citation
+This repository is open-sourced under an MIT License.
+Please [cite us](https://github.com/ersilia-os/ersilia/blob/master/CITATION.cff) if you use it.

 # About us
 The [Ersilia Open Source Initiative](https://ersilia.io) is a Non Profit Organization incorporated with the Charity Commission for England and Wales (number 1192266).
 Our mission is to reduce the imbalance in biomedical research productivity between countries by supporting research in underfunded settings.

-You can support us via our [Open Collective](https:/opencollective.com/ersilia)
+You can support us via our [Open Collective](https:/opencollective.com/ersilia).